cloudify-cosmo/docs.getcloudify.org/content/working_with/console/_index.md

 alwaysopen: false
 aliases: /manager_webui/overview/
 ---
+{{%children style="h3" description="true"%}}

 The Cloudify Console provides a streamlined experience for managing and analyzing your applications.

 In addition to being able to upload blueprints, create deployments and execute workflows, the interface provides metrics visualization, log and events views, application and network topology visualization, and more.
 To view a video about the functionalities of the Cloudify Manager user interface [click here](https://www.youtube.com/watch?v=0orOaJYi5vs).

 The Cloudify Console requires a Cloudify Manager to run.
 It provides most features available in the command-line interface and more.

 {{% note title="Note" %}}
 The view that you see depends on whether you log in as `admin` or `user`.
 Certain dashboard views, such as for snapshots, are only available to `admin` users.<br>